 Enter the Medicare Beneficiary Identifier assigned to the patient.
 The MBI is a randomly generated identifier that does not include a SSN or any personal identifiable information.
 The MBI is a step to minimize the risk of identity theft for Medicare beneficiaries and to reduce opportunities for fraud.
-The Medicare Beneficiary Identifier is required if available by the CCR for cases diagnosed January 1, 2018 and forward.
+The Medicare Beneficiary Identifier is required if available by the CCR (if the information is available to you for abstracting, it is required) for cases diagnosed January 1, 2018 and forward.